 Tip #4: It’s okay if the kids are not happy every moment.

-In order to maintain limits, and to teach children to function within those limits, it is essential to set limits on behavior at times.
+To maintain limits, and to teach children to function within those limits, it is essential to set limits on behavior at times.
 Be willing to do so, regardless of where you are.
 Will they be happy about that?
 No; so don’t expect it.
 Allow them to be unhappy when you set limits.
 Just stick to those limits – without a lot of emotion or upset.

 If you allow your location (being in public or at grandma’s house) to dictate whether or not you intervene with your children’s misbehavior, your children will learn that they “own” you in those situations.
 You will inevitably lose more and more control over their behavior in those situations.
 It is essential to stick to those limits and allow unhappiness.